IMI-KIT/eplus-lod/README.md

 to define the property values sufficiently.

 The `simulationId` fragment serves to distinguish the originating simulation run and is optional.
-This named variable is injected externally as we will see below.
+This named variable is injected externally via a command- line parameter as we shall see below.

 ### Properties

-Observation properties are configured in the `Properties.xml` files.
+Observation properties are configured in the `Properties.xml` file.
 An example is given below.

 ```xml